atasoglu/sqlite-vec-client/README.md

 ## How it works
 `SQLiteVecClient` stores data in `{table}` and mirrors embeddings in `{table}_vec` (a `vec0` virtual table).
 SQLite triggers keep both in sync when rows are inserted, updated, or deleted.
 Embeddings are serialized as packed float32 bytes for compact storage.

+## Testing

+The project has comprehensive test coverage (91%+) with 75 tests covering:
+- Unit tests for utilities and validation
+- Integration tests for all client operations
+- Security tests for SQL injection prevention
+- Edge cases and error handling

+See [TESTING.md](TESTING.md) for detailed testing documentation.

 ## Development

+### Setup

 Install development dependencies:
 ```bash